 Associate in Science or Associate in Arts Degree

-A baccalaureate degree from an accredited college and a satisfactory score on the Law School Admission Test (LSAT) are required for admission to most law schools.
+A baccalaureate degree from an accredited college and a satisfactory score on the Law School Admission Test (LSAT) is required for admission to most law schools.
 Applications or admissions are evaluated on several criteria, including undergraduate grade-point average and score on the LSAT.
 Most law schools have no specific requirements with regard to the courses chosen in pre-legal study.

 Students are encouraged to choose fields in which they have demonstrated interests and abilities.
-Common majors among pre-law students include business, history, political science, psychology and sociology.
-These subject areas help to develop the fundamental skills of thinking, comprehension and expression.
+Common majors among pre-law students include business, history, political science, psychology, and sociology.
+These subject areas help to develop the fundamental skills of thinking, comprehension, and expression.
 Proficiency or these skills is considered essential for a career in law.

 After selecting their major, students are advised to refer to that section of the Rend Lake College catalog and follow the guidelines for that particular two-year transfer program.

 Faculty & Staff

 Located just inside the main door of the Baker Administration Building

 Monday - Thursday: 8 AM – 4:30 PM • Friday 8 AM – 4 PM

 Monday – Thursday: 8 AM – 4 PM During Summer